greybax/greybax.github.io/source/posts/2021-09-04-how-to-create-aws-rds-cluster-with-imported-sql-dump-from-s3-using-terraform.md

 * [Terraform](https://www.terraform.io)
 * [Github Actions](https://github.com/features/actions)

-### Step 1 (Copy SQL dump to TF folder)
+## Step 1 (Copy SQL dump to TF folder)

-Int this post I will not describe how to setup initil TF workspace.
+In this post I will not describe how to setup until TF workspace.
 Assume that we've already set it up already.
 So our first step will be copy `init.sql` dump to Terraform folder, since Terraform doesn't see anything outside of it.
-Locally we will just copy/paste the file, but as I've mentioed above we are going create the pipeline which will do it automatically.
+Locally we will just copy/paste the file, but as I've mentioned above we are going create the pipeline which will do it automatically.
 So we need to add copy/paste of our `init.sql` to our pipeline.
 In my case I've been using GH Actions:

 Copy file action in `sandbox.yml` file:
 ```
-name: copy init.sql dump to Terrafrom folder
+name: copy init.sql dump to Terraform folder
   run: cp -R ./drupal/getanswers/xtrabackup/init.sql.tar.gzf ./terraform/aws-sandbox/s3-data-upload/init.sql.tar.gz
 ```